 15 kilometres southwest of Víðgelmir you will find another natural marvel, where the Hraunfossar waterfalls flow into the Hvítá River.

-Hraunfossar rank amongst Iceland's most magnificent waterfalls and should not be missed, especially because they are located within a 5 minute drive from Húsafell's service center, which consists of a small grocery store, a filling station a swimming pool, and an information booth where you can book cottages, reserve space on the campground, or simply book a room for the night in the local Hótel.
+Hraunfossar rank amongst Iceland's most magnificent waterfalls and should not be missed, especially because they are located within a 5 minute drive from Húsafell's service centre, which consists of a small grocery store, a filling station a swimming pool, and an information booth where you can book cottages, reserve space on the campground, or simply book a room for the night in the local Hótel.

 During the very last day of your trip, you travel two hours southwest of Húsafell and onto the ultra volcanic Reykjanes Peninsula, a massive ridge of black and red lava fields where the Eurasian and North American tectonic plates drift apart.